M.A. in Philosophy

 Students who are pursuing the M.A. in order to enhance their chances of being admitted to a Ph.D. program should consult with the Director of Graduate Studies about how best to pursue that goal.
 Usually, it is wise to plan two years for the M.A. rather than one.
 That will allow more time to produce a record at Columbia, and to become known by the faculty members from whom they will be requesting letters of recommendation.
 If there are financial or personal reasons for trying to complete the degree within one year, we advise students to wait until after they have completed the M.A. before applying to Ph.D. programs.

 Due to budgetary constraints, the Department is not able to offer financial aid to students enrolled in the free-standing M.A. program.
 However, during the second Residence Unit, some aid in the form of a small stipend and tuition remission may be available for students who qualify for a program assistantship, serving as graders in certain courses offered by the Department.
 In addition, some students may qualify for fellowships from external sources, and it is wise to investigate as many such sources as possible.
-For additional information, please see the Loans, Fellowships, and Financial Aid page on the GSAS website:
+For additional information, please see the Financing for MA Students page on the GSAS website:

-The requirements below should be read in conjunction with the general requirements of the Columbia Graduate School of Arts & Sciences.
+The requirements below should be read in conjunction with the general requirements of the Graduate School of Arts and Sciences.

 Note: Courses offered by other departments do not count toward Philosophy degrees unless they are cross-listed.
 In some cases, the DGS (Director of Graduate Studies) may grant an exception to this restriction if it is justified by a student’s philosophical project.

 In order to earn an M.A. degree in Philosophy, students must satisfy the following requirements:

 To earn an M.A. degree in Philosophy, students must accumulate two Residence Units (2 terms registered for 1 RU or 4 terms registered for ½ RU).